 Phrases, Abbreviations, Acronyms & Initialisms Used

-When cross posting rescue space appeal posts, you may come across the following abbreviations or phrases used in the information:
+When cross posting rescue space appeal posts, you may come across language you do not understand.
+The following abbreviations or phrases are often used:

 RBU or rbu = Rescue back up

 Rescue back up is when a foster home is used as the rescue space, but an official animal rescue backs up that foster.
 The rescue pays essential veterinary & food fees for the pet.
 The pet will also be re-homed through the rescue.
 If anything goes wrong and the foster cannot continue fostering the pet (for instance, if the foster has to go into hospital), the rescue will take responsibility for the pet and keeping it safe.

 The term RBU is often used on a post in the context of “Can go to rescue, or foster with RBU”.
 This means the animal either needs to go to a rescue that has a rescue space, or a foster home that a rescue is providing back up support for.
 If the animal has the possibility of a foster home but has not yet had an offer of rescue back up for it, the post may say something like “ RBU needed”.
 All foster homes need to have had a home check.

 This is when the animal is put in boarding kennels at a cost, to give it more time to find a rescue space.
 Funds have to be raised for this, so on the posts there are often appeals for funds.